Manish-Bk/acp/README.md

 # Agent Communication Protocol (ACP)

 A demonstration project showcasing agent-to-agent communication using the ACP SDK.
-This project implements two distinct AI agents - a comedian cat and a poet dog - that communicate with each other through HTTP-based messaging.
+This project implements two distinct AI agents - a comedian and a poet - that communicate with each other through HTTP-based messaging.

-## 🐱 Project Overview
+## 🎭 Project Overview

 This project consists of:
-- **Cat Agent**: A comedy-focused AI agent that makes jokes and puns
+- **Comedian Agent**: A comedy-focused AI agent that makes jokes and puns
-- **Dog Agent**: A poetry-focused AI agent that creates poems about friendship
+- **Poem Writer Agent**: A poetry-focused AI agent that creates poems about friendship
 - **Client**: Orchestrates communication between the two agents

 ## 🚀 Features